paulkernfeld/global-data-in-rust/README.md

 - You want something to be available everywhere without needing to pass it through functions (janky??)
 - Generating code from external data
 - Database connections... or other network resources?
+- A logger, maybe

 # Tradeoffs

 Here are some questions to think about w.r.t. global data:

-## Compile-time or runtime?
+## Compile-time or run-time?

-Advantages of compile-time:

-- Detect invalid data sooner.
-Fewer surprises at runtime.

-Advantages of runtime:

-- Don't need to retrigger a compile (compiling can be slow)
+If you load the data at compile-time, that gives you the opportunity to detect invalid data sooner, so you can feel more confident about your program's correctness.
+Also, it might improve your program's start time if you're loading a small amount of data.

+If you load the data at run-time, changing the data won't trigger a recompile.
+In large Rust projects with lots of dependencies, compile time can be a pain point.
+Another advantage of this is that you can load the data in lazily, which could help your program's start time if there is lots of data but don't always need all of it immediately.

+TODO: is there a hybrid approach where the data is _validated_ at run-time but _loaded_ at run-time?
+That would combine the eager validation of compile-time with the not-needing-to-recompile of run-time.

 ## Mutable vs. immutable

 Immutable global data can be safely shared between threads with minimal synchronization.
-Simple and fast.
+Simple, fast, and easy to understand.

-Mutable global data can be useful but also dangerous.
-Out of scope for now.
-If you're in this situation, consider refactoring.
+Mutable global data can be really useful but sometimes can make a program hard to reason about.
+If you're in this situation, first consider whether there's a way to refactor your code to reduce the scope of the mutable data.

 Consider hot-reloading, which is kind of a unidirectional immutability where the program can't change the data but external entities can.

+When I say "immutable" and "mutable," I mean it in a general and hand-wavy sense that is not the equivalent of a Rust type system concept.
+For an example of this, `lazy_static` uses mutability internally but I'm categorizing it as "immutable" because it presents an immutable interface to the user.

 ## Lifetime of data